-What is this freedom?
-The Constitution does not speak of freedom of contract.
-It speaks of liberty and prohibits the deprivation of liberty without due process of law.
-In prohibiting that deprivation, the Constitution does not recognize an absolute and uncontrollable liberty....
+Constitution does not recognize an absolute and uncontrollable liberty....
 [T]he liberty safeguarded is liberty in a social organization which requires the protection of law against the evils which menace the health, safety, morals, and welfare of the people.
+166

 Parrish not only spurned constitutional liberty of contract, however.
 Hughes' opinion also took "judicial notice" of what had become "common knowledge through the length and breadth of the land"-that the economic well-being of individuals was integral to the "public interest."
-"What can be closer to the public interest," Hughes queried, "than the health of women and their protection from unscrupulous and overreaching employers?"
-Indeed, "recent economic experience" had brought the very public implications of putatively "private" economic hardship "into a strong light":
+167 "What can be closer to the public interest," Hughes queried, "than the health of women and their protection from unscrupulous and overreaching employers?"
+168 Indeed, "recent economic experience" had brought the very public implications of putatively "private" economic hardship "into a strong light":

 The exploitation of a class of workers who are in an unequal position with respect to bargaining power and are thus relatively defenseless against the denial of a living wage is not only detrimental to their health and well being, but casts a direct burden for their support upon the community.
-What these workers substantive due process-the notion that only a discrete class of public and quasi-public enterprises were susceptible to wage and price regulations.
-Id.
+What these workers lose in wages the taxpayers are called upon to pay.
+The bare cost of living must be met The community is not bound to provide what is in effect a subsidy for unconscionable employers.
+169